- Community Facilities District

 A CFD is created by a sponsoring local government agency.
 The proposed district will include all properties that will benefit from the improvements to be constructed or the services to be provided.
 A CFD cannot be formed without a two-thirds majority vote of residents living within the proposed boundaries.
 Once approved, a special tax lien is placed against each property within the CFD.

 Rancho California Water District is the lead agency of several CFDs that were formed to finance the construction of certain public facilities and the payment of water connection fees.
 These CFDs include:

 - Community Facilities District No. 99-1 A and B of the Rancho California Water District (CFD 99-1 A and B)

 - Community Facilities District No. 99-2 of the Rancho California Water District (CFD 99-2)

 - Community Facilities District No. 89-5 of the Rancho California Water District (CFD 89-5)

-The bonds are only payable from the annual special tax levied and collected through the County of Riverside, from property owners located within the Community Facilities District.
-In the event that the special taxes are not paid when due, any short fall to pay debt service will be paid from the amounts held in the bond reserve funds, or from proceeds, if any, from foreclosure sales of land within the Community Facilities Districts following a delinquency in a special tax payment.
+The bonds are only payable from the annual special tax levied and collected through the county of Riverside from property owners located within the Community Facilities District.
+In the event that the special taxes are not paid when due, any shortfall to pay debt service will be paid from the amounts held in the bond reserve funds or from proceeds, if any, from foreclosure sales of land within the Community Facilities Districts following a delinquency in a special tax payment.
 The CFD has the right and the obligation to foreclose on property when special taxes are delinquent for more than 90 days.
-Neither the faith nor credit nor the taxing power of the Rancho California Water District, the State of California, or any other political subdivision thereof is pledged to the payment of these bonds.
+Neither the faith, credit, nor the taxing power of the Rancho California Water District, the state of California, or any other political subdivision thereof is pledged to the payment of these bonds.
 Therefore, the Community Facilities Districts are considered separate reporting entities.